ivpusic/golog/README.md

 - PANIC (in this case program will panic)

 ### Multiple loggers
 You can ask ``golog`` for logger instance.
-Logger instances are singletones.
+Logger instances are singletons.
 ```Go
 package main